chloeekk/chloeekk.github.io/posts/what-is-google-ai-max/index.md

-If you’re running search ads, you’re probably familiar with this scenario: you open Google Ads in the morning, and your account is full of keywords to optimize.
+If you're running [search ads](https://chloevolution.com/posts/paid-search/), you're probably familiar with this scenario: you open Google Ads in the morning, and your account is full of keywords to optimize.
 Some keywords have spent a lot but brought no conversions, while some long-tail searches you never thought of are showing up in the reports.
 You spend half a day adding and excluding keywords, yet it feels like you can never keep up with changing search behavior.

 This is the reality of search advertising today—competition is fierce, keyword prices are rising, and advertisers need to spend more effort just to maintain performance.